tnguyen-spok/code-scanning-javascript-demo/README.md

 You can use code scanning with CodeQL, a semantic code analysis engine.
 CodeQL treats code as data, allowing you to find potential vulnerabilities in your code with greater confidence than traditional static analyzers.

 hehehehehhehehe
-This tutorial with use CodeQL Analysis with Code Scanning in order to search for vulnerabilities within your code.
+This tutorial use CodeQL Analysis with Code Scanning in order to search for vulnerabilities within your code.

 ## Instructions